oldergod/RxDataBinding/buildSrc/README.md

-This subproject contains the RxBinding gradle plugin which is used when building RxDataBinding from source.
+This subproject contains the RxDataBinding gradle plugin which is used when building RxDataBinding from source.

 In order to test any changes made to the plugin, a full `gradlew build`